Ron Tarver: Life and work

+Tarver is founder of the House of the Living, a memorial to people lost to homicide, and a peaceful place for families and community members to heal and reflect.
+House of the Living is a multi-year collaboration between EMIR (Every Murder is Real) Healing Center and Swarthmore College that addresses the homicide epidemic in Philadelphia in an unprecedented way.
+In the first phase of the project, the group built on FarmerJawn’s previous work of revitalizing an abandoned greenhouse and the surrounding landscape in Elkins Park.
+They also conducted trauma-informed interviews of victims’ families, and designed and installed 90 engraved acrylic panels with the portraits and names of homicide victims from Philadelphia.
+This phase was backed by a grant from the Engaged Humanities Studios of the Lang Center at Swarthmore College.
+Together with Swarthmore Assistant Professors Jody Joyner and Sony Devabhaktuni, as well as volunteer project coordinator Laura Oliver, Tarver is now working with EMIR Healing Center and Awbury Arboretum to establish a second phase of the project.

-Tarver's work has been exhibited nationally and internationally in over 30 solo and 50 group exhibitions and is included in many private, corporate, and museum collections, including the Philadelphia Museum of Art, State Museum of Pennsylvania in Harrisburg, and Smithsonian American Art Museum in Washington DC.
+Tarver's work has been exhibited nationally and internationally in over 30 solo and 50 group exhibitions and is included in many private, corporate, and museum collections, including the Philadelphia Museum of Art, State Museum of Pennsylvania in Harrisburg, the Smithsonian American Art Museum in Washington DC.
 His work is represented by Robin Rice Gallery in New York, Soho-Myriad in Atlanta, Georgia, and Grand Image in Seattle, Washington.
 Tarver has lectured at various institutions, including The Barnes Foundation, the Rosenbach Museum, and the Woodmere Art Museum.
 He has also taught at Drury University, Perkins Center for the Arts, Samuel S. Fleisher Art Memorial, and the Princeton Photography Club.